httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 ## Parameterized Lists {#param}

-Parameterized Lists are arrays of parameterized identifiers, with one or more members.
+Parameterized Lists are arrays of parameterized identifiers, with zero or more members.

 A parameterized identifier is a primary identifier (a {{token}}}) with associated parameters, an ordered map of key-value pairs where the keys are short, textual strings and the values are items ({{item}}).
 There can be zero or more parameters, and keys are required to be unique.